lucasliu2019/lucasliu2019.github.io/README.md

 We create a website.
-The website is serverliess and is using javascript to handling JSON data sets.
+The website is serverless and is using javascript to handling JSON data sets.
 The layout of the pages uses float.